ats-tandjoeng7/bikesharing/README.md

 We first reformatted the original csv data by using Python Pandas and then used Tableau to perform in-depth analysis and visualizations.
 Although I retained all the initial field data when saving the modified DataFrame to a csv file, there were several unique approaches that I used when accomplishing the required visualizations as discussed and highlighted below.
 Some of the improvement ideas for future analysis were also analyzed and embodied in the Tableau visualization dashboard (<a href="https://public.tableau.com/app/profile/s.tandjoeng/viz/bikesharing_visualizations_16701338840620/NYCCitiBikeStory?publish=yes" target="_blank" title="Link to NYC Citi Bike Story">Bike Sharing Visualizations</a>).

 ### Deliverable 1
 We used Python Pandas's `to_datetime()` function to convert the datatype of trip duration data in the original table from **int64** to **datetime64[ns]**, which is a datetime format with nanosecond **[ns]** precision.
 I double checked the resulting time format by using `datetime.strftime('%H:%M:%S')`.
 The source code can be referred in [NYC_Citibike_Challenge.ipynb](./NYC_Citibike_Challenge.ipynb) and the first five rows of our modified dataframe table are shown in Fig. 1.
-Please be kindly informed that the modified csv file, *201908-citibike-tripdata_new.csv.zip*, was too massive to be uploaded to GitHub.
+Please be kindly informed that the modified csv file, *201908-citibike-tripdata_new.csv.zip*, was too massive to be uploaded to a GitHub repo.

 ```
 import pandas as pd